mjordan/islandora_workbench_docs/docs/fixity.md

 ## Transmission fixity

-Islandora Workbench supports transmission fixity validation, which means it can detect if files are not ingested intact, in other words, that the files became corrupted during ingest.
+Islandora Workbench supports transmission fixity validation, which means it can detect if files are not ingested into Islandora intact, in other words, that the files became corrupted during ingest.
 It does this by generating a checksum (a.k.a. "hash") for each file before it is ingested, and then after the file is ingested, Workbench asks Drupal for a checksum on the file using the same hash algorithm.
 If the two checksums are identical, the file was not corrupted during the ingest process.
 If they are not identical, the file became corrupted.

 This functionality is available within `create` and `add_media` tasks.
 Only files named in the `file` CSV column are checked.